zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 - [Usage Tips](#usage-tips)
 - [Extending Zowe Explorer](#extending-zowe-explorer)

-## What's new in Zowe Explorer 1.15.1
+## What's new in Zowe Explorer 1.16.0

-Bug fixes:

-- Fixed the issue that required the vscode module to be imported in the API package
+**Added**:

+- Added the multiple deletion of data sets and data set members feature.
+- Added the refresh data set member names option.
+You can now retrieve a new list of members from the mainframe.
+- Added the best practice documentation for error handling.
+- Added the developer guide for adding commands to core Zowe Explorer menus.

+**Changed**:

+- Standardized context group names.

+**Fixed**:

+- Fixed the error message that popped up when accessing a profile from Favorites.

 For more information, see [Changelog](https://marketplace.visualstudio.com/items/Zowe.vscode-extension-for-zowe/changelog).